Kowloon offers halal‑certified options for every craving Muslim travellers!

 North Macedonia offers hearty breakfasts like Burek and Ajvar, a roasted pepper‑eggplant spread that’s naturally halal and great with fresh bread.
 In Skopje, visitors love local grill houses and kebab shops like Destan Kebab House (not far from the Old Bazaar) for breakfast or lunch that can fit halal diets, plus sweet spots like Baklava Bar if you want something sweet with your morning tea.

-Turkey is one of the easiest Balkan‑region destinations for halal travellers.
+Turkiye is one of the easiest destinations in the Balkan region for halal travellers.
 Start with Menemen, eggs cooked with veggies, plus Simit, a sesame-crusted bread perfect with jam or cheese.
 Many Turkish cafes and restaurants serve these daily classics.
 Cities like Istanbul and Ankara have countless halal eateries, from local cafes to traditional breakfast spots.
 Don’t miss trying Sucuk (halal spiced sausage) with eggs, just confirm the source is beef.

 Greece can be a bit trickier for halal meat, but larger cities like Athens have Muslim‑friendly restaurants where visitors can enjoy breakfast or brunch before exploring historic sites.
 Cappadocia Grill & Anatolian Cuisine in Kallithea offers halal Turkish food that pairs well with morning pastries or yoghurt dishes.
 For quick breakfast bites or snacks, spots like Sara KURDISH Restaurant and Raja Gee serve halal Middle Eastern spreads like yoghurt & honey or flatbreads that fit Greek breakfast flavours, while ΑΛΙ ΜΕΡΑΚΛΗ and Enjoy Just Falafel are great for vegetarian/halal snacks on the go.
 Greek breakfasts often include Feta cheese, Tiropita, or Bougatsa; just be sure to ask about the cheese rennet and meat to stay halal.